 CEO of a Company

-The CEO is the top of the chain of command in any given organization.
+The CEO is at the top of the chain of command in any given organization.
 The Chief Executive Officer is responsible for establishing the organization’s brand.
-The CEO presides over a board of directors, or starts a company him or herself.
+The CEO presides over a board of directors or starts a company him or herself.

 A Master’s of Public Administration and a few years in a managerial role will go a long way toward the success of any particular CEO.
 People in this job are also responsible for ensuring they rise and remain among the best in their industry.

-It’s also the managing director’s job to hire and fire staff, and assign roles to each employee.
-The managing director will maintain the company’s brand, and make sure employees to the same.
+It’s also the managing director’s job to hire and fire staff and assign roles to each employee.
+The managing director will maintain the company’s brand, and make sure employees do the same.
 The experience you’ll gain when pursuing an MPA will give you the skills you need for this job as well.